meettonyg/mk4/ORPHANED-COMPONENTS-FIX.md

 ## Root Cause

-Looking at the code flow in `EnhancedStateManager.js`, when a component was added via the `ADD_COMPONENT` action:
+When a component was added via the `addComponent` action in the Pinia store:

 1. ✅ Component was created in the `components` object
-2. ✅ If `component.sectionId` was provided, it was added to that section
+2. ✅ Component was added to a section's array
-3. ❌ **If no `sectionId` was provided, component was NOT added to any section**
+3. ❌ **But sometimes the section assignment logic failed**

 This resulted in "orphaned" components - they existed in state but were invisible because they weren't in any section's render list.